JacobThielNUVIEW/PRACER/README.md

 ## Short summary

-PRACER (RACELAY) is an adaptive running platform built with Next.js (app router), Supabase (DB + Edge Functions), and n8n automations that call OpenAI to generate short coaching notes for opt-in users.
+PRACER (formerly RACELAY) is an adaptive running platform built with Next.js (app router), Supabase (DB + Edge Functions), and n8n automations that call OpenAI to generate short coaching notes for opt-in users.
 The design enforces an "air-gap" privacy model: the system only sends minimal, sanitized signals to OpenAI (no GPS, HR, or PII).

 This document contains:
 - Phase 1: Full breakdown and UI mapping (what each UI shows and where the code lives)